SQLI-Morocco/Azure-Serverless/Readme.md

 Once the IoT Hub and the IoT hub device are created , get the connection string from the last query to configure the device. for this demo we are using Azure simulator , please change the connection string in the node JS code with your connection string , and click start.

-The simulator start sending telemetry to the cloud ,if you check in your IoT hub metric blad you will see telemetry coming to the cloud from your device
+The simulator start sending telemetry to the cloud ,if you check in your IoT Hub metric blade you will see telemetry coming to the cloud from your device

 - - -

 **Storage Account**

-Azure offers variaty type of storage  account that can be used to store all sort of data in Azure  (Blob storage, Table , Queue , File,disk) for this demo , we create a storage account with a table storage , this table is going to be used as cool storage to store all the data coming from the device with th script bellow  we create a storage account and a table in the created storage account.
+Azure offers variety  type of storage  account that can be used to store all sort of data in Azure  (Blob storage, Table , Queue , File,disk) for this demo , we create a storage account with a table storage , this table is going to be used as cool storage to store all the data coming from the device with the script bellow  we create a storage account and a table in the created storage account.
 <br>
 ``` bash
 echo "Creating storage account"